These rules will limit your access to N.C. shrimp

 Photo: Locals Seafood

-If you love local shrimp you pick up direct from fishermen at roadside trucks or from farmers markets and fish houses, state rule makers need to hear from you.
+If you love local shrimp you pick up at farmers markets, fish houses or direct from fishermen at roadside trucks, state regulators and lawmakers need to hear from you.

 Proposals to close nearly all shrimping in North Carolina will not only impact your plate but end a way of life that fishing families in our state have known for generations.
 Without access to N.C. shrimp, where will your shrimp come from?

-You have until June 30, 2021, to tell the N.C.
-Marine Fisheries Commission your thoughts about preserving shrimp fishing in North Carolina.
-Closure of shrimp trawling in all North Carolina waters except the Atlantic Ocean is among rules the commission is considering.
+Contact state senators and representatives from your district, as well as N.C.
+Marine Fisheries Commission members, to share your thoughts about preserving shrimp fishing in North Carolina.
+Closure of shrimp trawling in all North Carolina waters except the Atlantic Ocean is among rules the Marine Fisheries Commission is considering.

 Proponents of shrimp fishing bans claim the gear that fishers use harm ecosystems and endangered species, but numerous studies show that is not the case.Tap here to read the facts about trawling